cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 background-image: url(images/intranet_map.png)
 background-size: contain
 ---
-# How I worked off-line
+# How it was to work practically off-line
 No easy access to Stackoverflow/Google for 4 months.

 - Django documentation is also available off-line: it's fantastic
 - Django source code: a way to complement the documentation
-- It was very handy that I had lot (unrelated) source code in my laptop
+- It was very handy that I had lot of (unrelated) source code in my laptop

-I used lots of code that I had in the laptop.
+- ipython + help method, etc.

 --

 I didn't use PDF books as much as I thought.

 ---
-# What helped us?
-- Django documentation
-- Django admin
-- Mails to Fran

----
-# How the system grew during the expedition
-- All focused on "this needs to last until end of April".

---
-- Very rapid development.
-Initially focused on collecting data, later on outputing data.

---
-- Make the data useful for the scientists as fast as possible: via maps, reports, validation.
----
 # In retrospect
 Django was a very good tool to do what we had to do:
 - Without Django we would have taken much longer to do the same
 - Django didn't get in the way (I had thought it would)
 - Django _commands_ were very easy to implement and useful for accessing the models from command line parameters, widely used for many of our scripts
-- Thanks Django developers for getting an extra mile with helpful error messages:
+- Thanks Django developers for getting an extra mile with helpful error messages.
+E.g.:
 ```bash
 main.Project.title: (fields.E120) CharFields must define a 'max_length' attribute.
 ```